olimorris/persisted.nvim/README.md

   use_git_branch = false, -- create session files based on the branch of a git enabled repository

-  autosave = true, -- automatically save session files when exiting Neovim autoload = false, -- automatically load the session for the cwd on Neovim startup should_autosave = nil, -- function to determine if a session should be autosaved (resolve to a boolean)
+  autosave = true, -- automatically save session files when exiting Neovim? autoload = false, -- automatically load the session for the cwd on Neovim startup? should_autosave = nil, -- function to determine if a session should be autosaved (resolve to a boolean)

-  allowed_dirs = nil, -- table of dirs that the plugin will autosave and autoload from ignored_dirs = nil, -- table of dirs that are ignored for autosaving and autoloading
+  change_with_cwd = true, -- change the name of the session file if the cwd changes? allowed_dirs = nil, -- table of dirs that the plugin will autosave and autoload from ignored_dirs = nil, -- table of dirs that are ignored for autosaving and autoloading